• Skip to primary navigation

 Celery is an excellent choice when it comes to cooking Cajun food.

-This vegetable is very versatile, and it is the perfect complement to many Cajun dishes.
+This vegetable is very versatile, and it is a good match for many Cajun dishes.

 It has a slightly sweet, earthy flavor that pairs well with the bold flavors of Cajun seasoning.